Functions & NL Syntax

 - Syntax

-depreciate(principal, rate, duration, salvage?)- Aliases
+depreciate(value, rate, periods, salvage?)- Aliases

 depreciate...by...over...to(input syntax)- Example